How Often to Groom Your Dog [By Coat Type - UK 2026]

 Remember, the cheapest option is rarely the best option.
 Your dog's safety and comfort are worth paying for.
 A good groomer becomes part of your dog's healthcare team, spotting issues early and keeping your dog healthy and happy.

 Ready to find quality groomers in your area?
-Check our local guides for Folkestone, Dover, and Hythe for vetted recommendations.
+Browse our complete directory of dog groomers with verified qualifications and customer reviews, or check our detailed local guides for Folkestone, Dover, Hythe, and Sandgate.